 Modal share: the percentage of trips using a given mode of travel.
 The percentage of person-trips or of freight movements made by one travel mode, relative to the total number of such trips made by all modes.
-(Growth Plan, 2019)

 Municipal Comprehensive Review: An official plan review or an official plan amendment, initiated by a municipality that comprehensively applies the policies and schedules of the Growth Plan for the Greater Golden Horseshoe, 2006.
+A new official plan, or an official plan amendment, initiated by an upper- or single-tier municipality under Section 26 of the Planning Act that comprehensively applies the policies and schedules of the Growth Plan.

-Municipal hazardous or special waste: has the same meaning as in the Waste Diversion Transition Act, 2002 2016, Ontario Regulation 542/06 387/16 Municipal Hazardous or Special Waste.
+Municipal hazardous or special waste: has the same meaning as in the Waste Diversion Transition Act, 2002, Ontario Regulation 542/06 387/16 Municipal Hazardous or Special Waste.